Legal Considerations for College Students

 Because Jeremy had already given his family the gift of legal protection through LegalShield, he avoided the high hourly costs typically associated with legal counsel.
 His son was instead able to consult with a lawyer on his traffic issues for the low monthly rate of a LegalShield Membership.

-LegalShield’s dedicated law firms will provide an attorney to help you send your children back to school with confidence.
+LegalShield’s dedicated law firms will provide a lawyer to help you send your children back to school with confidence.
 Here are a few of the ways a LegalShield provider law firm can help:

 - Consultation on any personal legal topic such as: